churchofturing/churchofturing.github.io/posts/landscape-of-lisp.md

 The purpose of this post isn't to convince the reader of how great Lisp is; rather, I assume the reader is already somewhat interested and is now trying to figure out which of these dialects is the best fit for them.
 It also isn't about "which Lisp is the best" type questions, but instead it's just my subjective view of the more prominent Lisp dialects.
-The most prominent dialects being Scheme, Common Lisp, Racket and Clojure.
+The most prominent dialects being Scheme, Common Lisp, Racket, Clojure and Emacs Lisp.

 Tl;dr:
 - If you want a minimalist, elegant Lisp with a strong academic foundation: choose Scheme.
 - If you want a powerful, batteries-included Lisp with a rich standard library and decades of history: choose Common Lisp.
 - If you want a modern Lisp with functional programming, concurrency, and JVM interop: choose Clojure.
 - If you want a beginner-friendly Lisp with great tooling and a focus on education and extensibility: choose Racket.
+- If you want to extend Emacs, choose Emacs Lisp.

 If the reader isn't already convinced but is still curious, I would recommend reading the following articles: